vojtechh12/oai-mep-tstbed/Documentation.md

 </table>

 ## Read more
-To read more about this project, you can read the bachelor's thesis [here](https://github.com/vojtechh12/bthesis/blob/master/bthesis.pdf).
+To read more about this project, you can check the bachelor's thesis [here](https://github.com/vojtechh12/bthesis/blob/master/bthesis.pdf).